minimaxir/simpleaichat/README.md

 json = "{'title': 'An array of integers.', 'array': [-1, 0, 1]}"
 functions = [
              "Format the user-provided JSON as YAML.",
-             "Write a 5/7/5 haiku based on the user-provided JSON.", "Translate only the values in the user-provided JSON from English to French."
+             "Write a limerick based on the user-provided JSON.", "Translate the user-provided JSON from English to French."
             ]
 params = {"temperature": 0.0, "max_tokens": 100}  # a temperature of 0.0 is deterministic